yinmay/tracker-expense/README.md

 1. Create a model file `src/models/example.js`

-### import TrackerExpense componet in the Indexpage
+### import TrackerExpense components in the Indexpage

 ### Create the other components